 - DOB16 Oct 1989

-Wales international Dan Biggar made a big impact in his first season with Northampton Saints after joining from hometown club Ospreys at the start of the 2018/19 campaign.
+Wales international Dan Biggar made the switch to Northampton Saints from hometown club, Ospreys, at the start of the 2018/19 campaign.

 After becoming the top points-scorer in Pro14 history the previous season, the fly-half made an instant impact at Franklin's Gardens; Biggar closed his first term with 23 appearances and 191 points, having seen Saints lift the Premiership Rugby Cup and reach the knock-out stages of the Premiership for the first time in four years, before adding a further 15 appearances and 127 points in 2019/20.

 Before arriving in Northampton, Biggar had risen through the ranks at the Swansea-based Ospreys – becoming the youngest player to make 100 appearances there at the age of just 22, while simultaneously progressing through the Welsh age grades to make his full international debut in the 2008 Autumn Internationals aged 19.